curiousest/curiousest.github.io/_drafts/2024-11-25-queen-of-groundhog-day-training-data.md

 ---

+## Camus "The Stranger"

+start_of_chapter

+MOTHER died today.
+Or, maybe, yesterday; I can’t be sure.
+The telegram from the Home says: YOUR MOTHER PASSED AWAY.
+FUNERAL TOMORROW.
+DEEP SYMPATHY.
+Which leaves the matter doubtful; it could have been yesterday.

+The Home for Aged Persons is at Marengo, some fifty miles from Algiers.
+With the two o’clock bus I should get there well before nightfall.
+Then I can spend the night there, keeping the usual vigil beside the body, and be back here by tomorrow evening.
+I have fixed up with my employer for two days’ leave; obviously, under the circumstances, he couldn’t refuse.
+Still, I had an idea he looked annoyed, and I said, without thinking: “Sorry, sir, but it’s not my fault, you know.”

+Afterwards it struck me I needn’t have said that.
+I had no reason to excuse myself; it was up to him to express his sympathy and so forth.
+Probably he will do so the day after tomorrow, when he sees me in black.
+For the present, it’s almost as if Mother weren’t really dead.
+The funeral will bring it home to me, put an official seal on it, so to speak.

+---

+He began twiddling his white mustache; then, without looking at me, said gently:
+“I understand.”

+He was a pleasant-looking man, with blue eyes and ruddy cheeks.
+He drew up a chair for me near the coffin, and seated himself just behind.
+The nurse got up and moved toward the door.
+As she was going by, the keeper whispered in my ear:
+“It’s a tumor she has, poor thing.”

+I looked at her more carefully and I noticed that she had a bandage round her head, just below her eyes.
+It lay quite flat across the bridge of her nose, and one saw hardly anything of her face except that strip of whiteness.

+As soon as she had gone, the keeper rose.
+“Now I’ll leave you to yourself.”
+I don’t know whether I made some gesture, but instead of going he halted behind my chair.
+The sensation of someone posted at my back made me uncomfortable.
+The sun was getting low and the whole room was flooded with a pleasant, mellow light.
+Two hornets were buzzing overhead, against the skylight.
+I was so sleepy I could hardly keep my eyes open.
+Without looking round, I asked the keeper how long he’d been at the Home.
+“Five years.”
+The answer came so pat that one could have thought he’d been expecting my question.

+That started him off, and he became quite chatty.
+If anyone had told him ten years ago that he’d end his days as doorkeeper at a home at Marengo, he’d never have believed it.
+He was sixty-four, he said, and hailed from Paris.

+---

+Even though the faintest rustle sent me hurrying to the door and, pressing an ear to the rough, cold wood, I listened so intently that I could hear my breathing, quick and hoarse like a dog’s panting— even so there was an end; my heart hadn’t split, and I knew I had another twenty-four hours’ respite.

+Then all day there was my appeal to think about.
+I made the most of this idea, studying my effects so as to squeeze out the maximum of consolation.
+Thus, I always began by assuming the worst; my appeal was dismissed.
+That meant, of course, I was to die.
+Sooner than others, obviously.
+“But,” I reminded myself, “it’s common knowledge that life isn’t worth living, anyhow.”
+And, on a wide view, I could see that it makes little difference whether one dies at the age of thirty or threescore and ten—since, in either case, other men and women will continue living, the world will go on as before.
+Also, whether I died now or forty years hence, this business of dying had to be got through, inevitably.
+Still, somehow this line of thought wasn’t as consoling as it should have been; the idea of all those years of life in hand was a galling reminder!
+However, I could argue myself out of it, by picturing what would have been my feelings when my term was up, and death had cornered me.
+Once you’re up against it, the precise manner of your death has obviously small importance.
+Therefore—but it was hard not to lose the thread of the argument leading up to that “therefore”—I should be prepared to face the dismissal of my appeal.

+---

+## Franz Kafka "Metamorphosis"

+start_of_chapter

+One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
+He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.
+The bedding was hardly able to cover it and seemed ready to slide off any moment.
+His many legs, pitifully thin compared with the size of the rest of him, waved about helplessly as he looked.

+“What’s happened to me?” he thought.
+It wasn’t a dream.
+His room, a proper human room although a little too small, lay peacefully between its four familiar walls.
+A collection of textile samples lay spread out on the table—Samsa was a travelling salesman—and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
+It showed a lady fitted out with a fur hat and fur boa who sat upright, raising a heavy fur muff that covered the whole of her lower arm towards the viewer.

+Gregor then turned to look out the window at the dull weather.
+Drops of rain could be heard hitting the pane, which made him feel quite sad.
+“How about if I sleep a little bit longer and forget all this nonsense”, he thought, but that was something he was unable to do because he was used to sleeping on his right, and in his present state couldn’t get into that position.
+However hard he threw himself onto his right, he always rolled back to where he was.
+He must have tried it a hundred times, shut his eyes so that he wouldn’t have to look at the floundering legs, and only stopped when he began to feel a mild, dull pain there that he had never felt before.

+“Oh, God”, he thought, “what a strenuous career it is that I’ve chosen!
+Travelling day in and day out.
+Doing business like this takes much more effort than doing your own business at home, and on top of that there’s the curse of travelling, worries about making train connections, bad and irregular food, contact with different people all the time so that you can never get to know anyone or become friendly with them.
+It can all go to Hell!”
+He felt a slight itch up on his belly; pushed himself slowly up on his back towards the headboard so that he could lift his head better; found where the itch was, and saw that it was covered with lots of little white spots which he didn’t know what to make of; and when he tried to feel the place with one of his legs he drew it quickly back because as soon as he touched it he was overcome by a cold shudder.

+---

+He was hardly inside his room before the door was hurriedly shut, bolted and locked.
+The sudden noise behind Gregor so startled him that his little legs collapsed under him.
+It was his sister who had been in so much of a rush.
+She had been standing there waiting and sprung forward lightly, Gregor had not heard her coming at all, and as she turned the key in the lock she said loudly to her parents “At last!”.

+“What now, then?”, Gregor asked himself as he looked round in the darkness.
+He soon made the discovery that he could no longer move at all.
+This was no surprise to him, it seemed rather that being able to actually move around on those spindly little legs until then was unnatural.
+He also felt relatively comfortable.
+It is true that his entire body was aching, but the pain seemed to be slowly getting weaker and weaker and would finally disappear altogether.
+He could already hardly feel the decayed apple in his back or the inflamed area around it, which was entirely covered in white dust.
+He thought back of his family with emotion and love.
+If it was possible, he felt that he must go away even more strongly than his sister.
+He remained in this state of empty and peaceful rumination until he heard the clock tower strike three in the morning.
+He watched as it slowly began to get light everywhere outside the window too.
+Then, without his willing it, his head sank down completely, and his last breath flowed weakly from his nostrils.

+---

 ## Orson Scott Card "Speaker for the Dead"

 "Maybe this will be the place," he murmured.
 The cocoon felt cool, almost cold, even through the towels it was wrapped in.